-Not only does this program enjoy an outstanding reputation, it is one of the very few graduate programs in Software Development and Engineering in the entire New York City area.
-This 36-credit advanced program gives you the opportunity to focus on the application of engineering principles to the development process and is distinguished by a rigorous, in-depth study of the problems of managing, designing, developing, delivering, and maintaining large software systems.
+This program is one of the very few graduate programs in Software Development and Engineering in the entire New York City area.
+This 36credit advanced program provides you with the opportunity to focus on the application of engineering principles to the development process and is distinguished by a rigorous, in-depth study of the problems of managing, designing, developing, delivering, and maintaining large software systems.

-ompleting the MS in Software Development and g program will be prepared to sit for the exam he Certified Software Development Associate edential developed by the Computing Society of ne world's leading organization of computing als.
-Students who successfully pass this exam e field, or continue their careers, with both an degree and a highly coveted certification; a ombination for professional advancement.
+Students completing the MS in Software Development and Engineering program will be prepared to sit for the exam leading to the Certified Software Development Associate (CSDA) credential developed by the Computing Society of the IEEE, the world's leading organization of computing professionals.
+Students who successfully pass this exam will enter the field, or continue their careers, with both an impressive degree and a highly coveted certification; a powerful combination for professional advancement.

-g students are required to have an late or graduate degree in computer science or erience.
+All incoming students are required to have an undergraduate or graduate degree in computer science or related experience.